The-Marcy-Lab-School/abstract-art-lab/README.md

 * **Note**: There are no customizations allowed for this lab🙅🏿‍♂️.
 In order to pass, your project must pass the _blink test_.

 ### Directions
-1. Clone this repository.
-2. Create an `index.html` file and a `style.css` file.
-Connect them and recreate the project!
+  1a.
+If this is a *Practice Lab*, fork this repo and clone down the forked repo. **OR** 1b.
+If this is a *Lab Assignment*, just clone this repo without forking it.
+  2. Create your HTML and CSS files.
-3. Commit and push your changes.
+  3. Stage, commit, and push your changes regularly.
+  4a.
+If this is a *Practice Lab*, open a pull request into `The-Marcy-Lab-School:master` branch to submit. **OR** 4b.
+If this is a *Lab Assignment*, copy the URL of this repo and submit it through Canvas.